The History of Camera Obscura and How It Was Used as a Tool To Create Art in Perfect Perspective

 First published illustration of camera obscura in Gemma Frisius' book “De Radio Astronomica et Geometrica,” 1545 (Photo: Wikimedia Commons, Public domain)

-Camera obscura (meaning “dark room” in Latin) is a box-shaped device used as an aid for drawing or entertainment.
-Also referred to as a pinhole image, it lets light in through a small opening on one side and projects a reversed and inverted image on the other.
+Camera obscura (meaning “dark room” or “dark chamber” in Latin) is a box-shaped device used as an aid for drawing or entertainment.
+Similar to a pinhole camera, it lets light in through a small opening on one side and projects a reversed and inverted image on the other.

 How It Works